Skip to content

 I feel like it's a chilled place with knowledge all around you, and when your parents are here you could just tell them, 'Oh my gosh, I just learned about this about my disability!' or 'I made a new friend!'
 You can interact with more people that are like you.

-Remix These Features
+Build With These Features

-View your Remix โ†’
+View your Build β†’

-What is Remix?
+What is Build?

-Your Remix is like a wishlist โ€” collect features from any design, then share your ideal combo.
+Your Build is like a wishlist β€” collect features from any design, then share your ideal combo.

 Design Screens